 I started from a base of around 2000 and increased to 2200.
 A 10% increase in calories sounds like a big jump but I know based on my exercise and general activity levels that my maintenance calorie level is around 2200-2400 somewhere so I knew I had some wiggle room to play with.

 I got comfortable at 2200, then as I was making progress, I increased to 2400.

-I got comfortable at 2400 then increased to 2500, and at the moment I have upped it to around 2600.
+When comfortable at 2400 I increased it to 2500.
+And at the moment I have upped it to around 2600.

-I haven’t consistently tried to hit that level of calories since my last attempt at a bulk back in 2018.
+I haven’t consistently tried to hit that level of calories since my last attempt at bulking back in 2018.